Contact

 Other Work of Interest

-Sessional Worker (freelance), Starling CIO, supporting young neurodiverse people to take part in creative workshops, 2022-present
+Sessional Worker (freelance), Starling CIO, supporting young neurodiverse people to take part in creative workshops, 2022-24

 Learning Support Assistant, The Seashell Trust, supporting young adults with SEN specialising in ASC to access education and the community, 2020-2022